 The fungus lives only in one area: the Lower Sonoran life zone.
 This area includes the southwest United States, Mexico and Central America as well as parts of South America.
 In these places, soil is sandy and alkaline.
 There is little rainfall.
 Summer is hot and Winter is cold.
 Fungal spores (called “arthroconidia”) are released from the ground after a rainfall and are carried by the wind.
-Earthquakes or high winds or even crop harvesting have led to outbreaks of this infection as both conditions stir up fungal spores.
-Once the spores are in the air, they can be inhaled and set up infection.
+Earthquakes or high winds or even crop harvesting have led to outbreaks of this infection as any of these conditions can stir up fungal spores.

 It has been estimated that 60% of animals and people that become infected with this fungus, never get sick.
 It is only when antibodies indicating past infection show up on a blood test that infection is discovered.

 If the fungus escapes the lung and travels out elsewhere in the body, the infection is said to have “disseminated," the condition is much more serious.
 On the average, several months pass between the initial cough (which may be so mild as to have gone undetected) and signs appearing in another organ system.
 There is an order by which the fungus disseminates in that it appears in certain organs before others.
 There is an order by which the fungus disseminates in that in appears in certain organs before others.
 After the lung, the fungus spreads to bone, then eyes, heart, testicles, brain, spinal cord, and abdominal organs.
 In cats, the pattern is a bit different with the usual disease picture being draining skin lesions with fever, weight loss and poor appetite.
 The respiratory phase is rarely noted in feline patients.

 An animal or person who is sick is not contagious; infection is only through inhalation of a fungal spore released from dirt but only a few spores are necessary for infection to occur.

 There are several diagnostics that can be helpful with this condition.